Five fun activities for dysgraphia to enjoy at home

 Introduce a topic your child is interested in by creating a funny prompt.
 Give them five minutes to compose a short paragraph related to the topic.
 It should be completed without stress or pressure and in a relaxed way with as much humour injected into the task as possible.

 Dysgraphia can be incredibly frustrating, but with the right support, children can flourish.
 I’ve said before and I will say it again, practice touch typing and use tools such as speech-to-text when possible.
 When it comes to writing tasks, make sure your child has enough time to complete the work.
 I’ve found with Ella that short bursts are far more productive than trying to finish the work quickly.
 It’s physically painful and exhausting.
 A well written paragraph is always better than rushing out three illegible ones.
-I hope you find these fun activities for dysgraphia as useful as I do.
-I only ever post about activities, resources and experiences I’ve tried and tested myself.

 3. Play with Play-Doh/modelling clay